fairlearn/fairlearn/docs/quickstart.rst

     The Fairlearn API is still evolving, so example code in this documentation may not work with every version of Fairlearn.
-    Please use the version selector to get to the instructions for the appropriate version (unfortunately there are no instructions for ``v0.4.6``).
+    Please use the version selector to get to the instructions for the appropriate version.
 The instructions for the :code:`master` branch require Fairlearn to be installed from a clone of the repository.
 See :ref:`advanced_install` for the required steps.

 Overview of Fairlearn
 ---------------------